allanliebold/data-structures/README.md

 ## Binary Max-Heap
 Tree-type data structure that is filled with new values from left to right, and is organized so that parent nodes are greater than child nodes.

 push(data): Adds a new value to the end of the tree, and re-sorts based on rule that parent nodes must be greater than child nodes.
+O(log n)

 pop(): Removes value from top of the heap, and re-sorts based on rule that parent nodes must be greater than child nodes.
+O(log n)

 ## Authors: Matt Favoino, Allan Liebold